csader/splitflap-os/README.md

 ## Hardware

-This project is the **software only**.
-For the physical display (3D printed parts, PCBs, firmware, BOM), see the original project:
+This project is the **web UI only**.
+For the firmware and physical display hardware (3D printed parts, PCBs, BOM), see the original project:

 - **Build video:** https://www.youtube.com/watch?v=-C8_AtxEEQc
 - **Hardware repo:** https://github.com/adamgmakes/SplitFlapDisplay